DarkFlamex1/RoomPlugin/README.md

 # Description
-Room Plugin for DarkRift 1
+Room Plugin for DarkRift 1 - NOT IN DEVELOPMENT ANYMORE

 # Planned Features
 * Unity API for create/join/leave rooms(Like PUN)